pranavsebastianlouis/DSAIRPFeb25/README.md

 # DSAIRPFeb25
-Reference repository containing list of topics across various sessions from DSA IRP 2025 course
+Reference repository containing list of topics across various sessions from Data Science and Analytics Industry Readiness Program 2025 course at ICT Academy of Kerala